guanyu-gerry-tao/2025-exercises/README.md

 #### result:
 Scripts extracted multiple-page contents from https://movie.douban.com/top250 and its following pages (such as https://movie.douban.com/top250?start=25), generated a CSV file with top 250 movies in Douban and saved in local disk.

+### 📌exercise-hello-world
+finished on 2025-03-08

+This project is the starting point, helping setting up and study
+- the VSCode venv
+- the Github workflow